openstack/magnum/doc/source/userguide.rst

 --image \<image\>
   The name or UUID of the base image in Glance to boot the servers for the cluster.
-The image must have the attribute 'os-distro' defined as appropriate for the cluster driver.
-For the currently supported images, the os-distro names are:
+The image must have the attribute 'os_distro' defined as appropriate for the cluster driver.
+For the currently supported images, the os_distro names are:

   ========== =====================
   COE        os-distro